I've said this before but it bears repeating because it's as relevant today as it was a year ago when I wrote it...

 As one year closes and another year begins, we take stock of how we faired in the goals department and figure out what we’d like to accomplish in the New Year.

 In the past I’ve not been one to focus much on “goals” per se from a personal perspective, rather my concentration has been more on “to do” lists.
 But since writing my book and listening to other authors talk about their goals – writing another book, blogging more, participating in book fairs to sell their books, etc., I’ve had a change of heart – or a new awakening.
-More than “to do” lists, GOALS merit more thought and more planning (but may require a “to do” list of tasks in a specific order to get them done).
+More than “to do” lists, GOALS merit more thought and more planning (but also require a “to do” list of tasks in a specific order to get them done).

 Throughout my meeting planning career I was taught that GOALS needed to be SPECIFIC, MEASUREABLE, ACHIEVABLE, RESULTS-ORIENTED, TIME SENSITIVE (and come with a TIME TABLE).